morganey-lang/community/README.md

 - BSD
 - WTFPL

-## Draft of the Rules ##
+## Benefits of Joining a Project to Morganey Language Organization ##

-- Transfering the project gives
+- Help from the team with organizing the project development process.
+- Collective code review and issue discussion.

-    - featuring the project on the morganey web-site (we probably gonna have one)
+- Featuring the project on [@morganey-lang] organization and web-site (when it's done)
-    - more contributors from the members and the neighbor projects
-    - ???

 [@morganey-lang]: https://github.com/morganey-lang
 [organization]: https://github.com/morganey-lang/organization